Shaheelabbasi/AdmangerReportsIntegration/README.md

 Create a Google Cloud project

-Enable Google Ad Manager API
+Enable the Google Ad Manager API

 Create a service account